git-archiver/mcs-supported-platforms/content/en/LinkIt ONE/LinkIt_One_Getting_Started_Contents.md

 **Just a note: the deviceId and deviceKey shown here will be different from yours.
 Make sure to use your obtained values instead!**

-# 4. Add Source Code
+# Step 4.
+Add Source Code

 You're finally all set to splash some code onto your board.
 Open a new sketch in your Arduino IDE and paste the following code into it: [here](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/source_code/linkit_sample_ino.ino)